avi202020/fx-orders-processor/README.md

 ## Start Zookeeper
 * Download zookeeper from http://zookeeper.apache.org/releases.html#download and extract it to local drive.
-* Rename “zoo_sample.cfg” to “zoo.cfg” (for windows machines only).
+* Rename “zoo_sample.cfg” to “zoo.cfg” inside config directory (for windows machines only).
 * Also edit dataDir entry inside zoo.cfg to a valid path e.g. \zookeeper\data (for windows machines only).
 * Ensure you have java installed and JAVA_HOME is set in the system environment variable (for windows machines only).
-* Add ZOOKEEPER_HOME environment variable upto bin path of your zookeeper directory (for windows machines only)
+* Add ZOOKEEPER_HOME environment variable before bin path of your zookeeper directory (for windows machines only)
 * Add ;%ZOOKEEPER_HOME%\bin; to PATH variable (for windows machines only)

 - `double click bin/zkServer.cmd` (windows)